superhac/vpx-es-de/README.md

 # VPX ES-DE

-This is a modified version of ES-DE forked from gitlab to work only for VPX.
+This is a modified version of ES-DE forked from gitlab to work only for VPX(10.8.1 with BGFX).

 ## build
 Ubuntu/Debian Dependencies